patternfly/patternfly-3/README.md

 This task will compile and minify the lesscss files into a single CSS file located at `dist/css/rcue.min.css`.

+### RCUEIcon Font

+RCUEIcon font is generated using [IcoMoon](http://icomoon.io/app).
+[Load](http://icomoon.io/#docs/save-load) `RCUEIcons-webfont.json` as a new project in IcoMoon and update as necessary.
+Please commit the updated `RCUEIcons-webfont.json` in addition to the updated font files and supporting CSS changes.

 ## Tests

 The `tests/` directory contains HTML pages with component and pattern examples in order to facilitate development.
 Please consult the official documentation (see below) for full details on how to use RCUE.